pc-aide/AWS/Curriculum/7 Appliacation Load Balancer.md

     using the protocol & port that you configure.
 The rules that you define for a listener determine how the load balancer routes request to the targets in one or more target groups.
+* Target
+  * A target is a destination for traffic based on the established listener rules.
+* Target Group
+  * Each target group routes requests to one or more registered targets using the protocol & port number specified.
+    A target can be registered with multiple target groups.
+    Health checks can be configured on a per target group basis.

 ## Ports
 * 80 - HTTP